ennismore/irnmn-components/booking-popup/readme.md

 ### Explanation of `form-need-validation`

 The `form-need-validation` attribute determines whether the associated form should be validated before submission.
-If set to `true`, the modal will show only if the form associated to `form-id` has the attributes `valid="true"`.
+The modal will show only if the form associated to `form-id` has the attribute `valid` (value doesnt matter).
 This validation is NOT handled in this component, it will only look for the `valid` attribute to know if the modal should be shown on submission.